jhyun0919/udacity_drlnd_p3/README.md

 # Solutions

-You can check out about the description of the implementation & results of the experiment on this project in [Tennis.ipynb]() & [Report.pdf]().
+You can check out about the description of the implementation & results of the experiment on this project in [Tennis.ipynb]() & [Report.ipynb]().